 This is not say that all charities waste money or that YOU shouldn’t give money to charities.
 This is just how I feel about it.
 Maybe there are others who feel the same.
 It’s important to explore all of our thoughts and beliefs about money and giving is a big part of money.

 Also, and this is where the haters will hate so I’ll try to word this carefully, I want to know who I’m helping.
 Not everyone who needs help is ready to accept it.
 Sometimes people are in the situation they are in because they choose that situation.
-For example, you can give all the help in the world to a drug addict but until they want to get clean it’s not going to work.
-You can’t help everyone.
-I don’t want my money going to help people who are not ready for help.

 The type of giving that does get me excited is when I can personally impact someone’s life.
 I’d rather give to a struggling neighbor than to donate to a big international charity.
 I could totally see myself setting up some kind of foundation or scholarship in the future.
 There are certain causes that get me more excited than others, of course.
 Programs for teen moms are one.
 Sick kids pull at my heart-strings too.
 And, of course, financial literacy classes are always awesome.